-- 1. Develop and increase kinesthetic and clear anatomic understanding through taking class. - 2.
-Demonstrate dynamic alignment, maintain whole-body and body part clarity of spatial orientation in movement, and refine the sense of the body in relation to itself and to the space. - 3.
-Refine the sense of initiation and articulation of movement. - 4.
-Demonstrate an understanding and exploration of qualitative dimensions of movement. - 5.
+1. Develop and increase kinesthetic and clear anatomic understanding of Contemporary African Diasporic dance through taking class.

+- 2. Demonstrate dynamic alignment, maintain whole-body and body part clarity of spatial orientation in Africanist based movement, and refine the sense of the body in relation to itself and to the space. - 3.
+Refine the sense of initiation and articulation of Africanist based movement. - 4.
+Demonstrate an understanding and exploration of qualitative dimensions of Africanist based movement. - 5.
 Enhance learning, perception, and self-awareness. - 6.
-Learn to identify bodily tendencies and habits and strategize new potential pathways for movement efficiency to support your dancing growth. - 7.
+Learn to identify bodily tendencies and preferences, and strategize new potential pathways for movement efficiency to support your dancing growth. - 7.
 Broaden ability to hear/feel rhythm and nuances of music and demonstrate an understanding of phrasing and musicality with more sophistication. - 8.
-Build strength, flexibility, range of joint motion and endurance, and to understand that individual capacity for all are unique--explore your limits.

-- 9. Expand your performance presence and skills: positive energy, enthusiasm, concentration, mindfulness, willingness to learn, challenge preconceived and rigid ideas, leave mind open for shifts and changes in your understanding of what dance in general is "about." - 10.
-Refine personal expression and artistry. - 11.
-Observe and write and/or verbalize about your own progress and challenges in the course as well as write critically and analytically about dance contexts from technique, to performance, to choreography. - 12.
+Build strength, flexibility, range of joint motion and endurance, and to understand that individual capacity for all are unique--explore your limits. - 9.
+Expand your performance presence and skills: positive energy, enthusiasm, concentration, mindfulness, willingness to learn, challenge preconceived ideas, leave mind open for shifts and changes. - 10.
+Refine personal expression and artistry through exploration, improvisation and choreographic inquiry. - 11.
+Observe and write about your own progress, process and challenges in the course as well as write critically and analytically about dance contexts from technique, to performance, to choreography. - 12.
 Think creatively through spontaneous solutions to improvisational prompts, and/or within a given technique/exercise. - 13.
-Think intuitively and listen to the body, make responsible decisions to take care of the body within a given exercise. - 14.
-Maintain a commitment to your growth by observing carefully, listening actively, practicing on the side, witnessing your peers, expressing your thoughts verbally, and assessing your own and others' progress as assigned. - 15.
-Demonstrate development of professional skills, independent work practices within and outside of class, and responsible preparation before and after class.
+Think intuitively and listen to the body, make responsible decisions to care for your body within a given exercise. - 14.
+Maintain a commitment to your growth by observing carefully, listening actively, practicing, witnessing your peers, expressing your thoughts verbally, and assessing your own and others' growth as assigned. - 15.
+Demonstrate development of professional skills, independent work practices within class, and responsible preparation before and after class.